spiffe/tornjak/CONTRIBUTING.md

 > Please make sure you open all PRs against the `dev` branch

 > [!IMPORTANT]
-> For any new feature design, or feature level changes, please create an issue 1st, then submit a PR with design details before code implementation.
+> For any new feature design, or feature level changes, please create an issue first, then submit a PR with design details before code implementation.

 ## After your pull request is submitted